What Is TREPS In Mutual Funds?

 Purpose of TREPS In Mutual Funds:

 The purpose of TREPS in mutual funds is to provide a platform for short-term borrowing and lending of funds between mutual fund schemes and other financial institutions.
-For a more comprehensive look at borrowing and lending dynamics, you might find on Debt Market and Its Terminologies helpful.

 It enables mutual fund schemes to meet their short-term liquidity requirements by borrowing funds at a lower cost, while financial institutions can earn returns on their surplus funds by lending to mutual fund schemes.